QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

       procedure Proc (P1, P2 : A) is
       begin
-         P1.X := 0; -- This will raise an exception from the call below, the pointed object is considered constant P2.X := 0;
+         P1.X := 0; -- This will raise an exception from the call below
+         P2.X := 0;
       end Proc;

    begin
       Proc (V1, V2'Write_Alias);
-      -- There's a dynamic check on P1.X
 ```

 Write alias is released when freeing the pointer.
 That can happen when manually